hmdsa/hmdsa/docs/index.md

 ## HMDSA Features ##

+#### Exascale-ready! ####
+HMDSA's architecture and analysis capabilities are exascale-ready, having been demonstrated in production on current large-scale platforms up to 1/4 size of anticipated exascale platforms.
+Analysis on full-system, long-term data sets have demonstrated computation times ofa few minutes for the most complex full-system analysis down to sub-second for point-in-timeanalysis on runtime data.
+Storage and retrieval have been demonstrated in support of analysis on several continuous years of full system data.

 #### Unprecedented insights into system and application conditions ####
 HMDSA analysis provide high resolution extraction and classification of phenomena with respect to locality, severity, and temporal extent.
 HMDSA high-fidelity data enables insights into phenomena occurring on timescales unresolvable by traditional monitoring capabilities.